Dates and Topics of the four modules:

 In the frame of this module students will reflect the social perspective of innovation in an application-oriented process.
 The aim of this module is to enable students to combine their comprehensive knowledge of engineering and economics with a framework of social responsible innovation.
 The students will get an introduction into socially responsible perspectives on engineering and engineering processes, taking into account gender and diversity concepts.

 In the frame of the course participants should invent a socially responsible innovation in consideration of social and ecological aspects.
-Being able to use the case of an actual project, the participants will get information concerning the enterprise, markets, and the needs of potential users.
-In the next step they will develop a business model concept for their prototype.
+Being able to use the case of an actual project, the participants will get information from the participating organization or NGO to be able to develop a prototype.

 The module at Chalmers will focus on organizations that create lasting value for their people, their customers, their communities, as well as for their shareholders (we call this “Higher Ambition” leadership)

 We will work with managers from a large multinational corporation and use their case to develop ideas around how the corporation can raise their ambitions in multiple dimensions.
 We will then move into what this means in terms of organizational development.
 The suggested solutions will be discussed with the company representatives.